LESSEN-Project/implicit-personalization-stereotypes/README.md

 - https://github.com/yc015/TalkTuner-chatbot-llm-dashboard

 ## Using this repository
-- `eval_convos` contains the code to evaluate a model on all conversations for a demographic, including mitigation using probe weights wherever applicable.
+- `eval_conversations` contains the code to evaluate a model on all conversations for a demographic, including mitigation using probe weights wherever applicable.

   Example usage:
   ```